Our Standard Adoption scheme includes all this for just £50.00:

 The African wild ass is hunted by humans for food.

 Fewer than 600 African wild asses are thought to survive in the wild.
 These are numbers for the sub-species Somali wild ass, as no sightings of the Nubian wild ass have been confirmed since the 1970s and they may be extinct.
 The major threat to the African wild ass is being hunted by humans for food and medicinal purposes.
-Competition with livestock can also result in limited access to drinking water and food which is also a major problem, with reproductive females and foals less than three-months old being most at risk.
+Competition with livestock is also a major problem, as it can result in limited access to drinking water and food, with reproductive females and foals less than three-months old being most at risk.
 In both Eritrea and Ethiopia, research and conservation programs have been critical for sustaining African wild ass populations by involving local sheep and cattle farmers in their conservation.

 Status Critically Endangered